rhombus-dev-team/particl-core/doc/README.md

-Particl Core
+Rhombus Core
 =============

 Setup
 ---------------------
-Particl Core is the original Particl client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Particl transactions, which requires a few gigabytes of disk space.
+Rhombus Core is the original Rhombus client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Rhombus transactions, which requires a few gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Particl Core, visit [rhombus.io](https://rhombus.io/downloads/).
+To download Rhombus Core, visit [rhombus.io](https://rhombus.io/downloads/).

 Running
 ---------------------
-The following are some helpful notes on how to run Particl Core on your native platform.
+The following are some helpful notes on how to run Rhombus Core on your native platform.

 ### Unix